thomas-crane/nrelay/docs/creating-plugins.md

 ```
 Notice that the keyword `this` is used to access the variable.
 Any variables declared within the scope of the class should be accessed with `this`.

 Now we need to add an if statement to detect a new keyword to change the response message.
-However this time we also need to detect the command's argument, which is the new reposnse message.
+However this time we also need to detect the command's argument, which is the new response message.
 A simple way to do this is to use regex.

 Regex won't be explained in a lot of detail here, but [regexr.com](https://regexr.com/) is a great resource to learn and create regex.